 However you slice it, Big Red is undeniably popular and many describe the creature as furry and lovable.
 Those are definitely intimidating words in college athletics.
 Not.

-6. SuperFrog, the Horned Frog from Texas Christian University
+7. SuperFrog, the Horned Frog: Texas Christian University

 When I think of disgusting, gross things, horned frogs definitely spring to mind.
 Oh, and by the way, a horned frog is a type of lizard, not an actual frog.
 This confusion doesn’t bode well for a college sports mascot.
 Apparently TCU students had the choice between The Horned Frogs in 1887 and The Cactus for the annual paper, and which one would you have picked from those options?